alanqwl/snake_game/README.md

 # snake_game
-a snake game implemented in python
+a snake game implemented in python using turtle library